72425 Via Vail

 Once occurring in large numbers at the base of our mountains, the mesquite is a major keystone species that supports abundant life and diversity.
 Unfortunately, much of the development in the valley is at the base of the mountains and the mesquite has been largely removed.

-In the Fall of 2023 we are planting a mesquite garden along the south boundary of the grounds.
+In the Fall of 2023 we planted a mesquite grove along the south boundary of the grounds.
 Over time this will become a haven for many species.

 More Native Habitat Gardens

 We can continue to add other demonstration gardens over time.
-One idea is a cactus garden.
+One idea is a cactus garden with the beautiful beavertail cactus, red barrel cactus and chollas.

 Current Status

-The first native habitat will be completed in Fall 2023, funded through Sacred Grounds donations.
-There will numerous opportunities for volunteers to join and deepen their connection to the land.
+The first native habitat was completed in Fall 2023, funded through Sacred Grounds donations.
+There were numerous opportunities for volunteers to join and deepen their connection to the land.

-The Mesquite will also be planting in Fall of 2023, and the blowsand area is already in place.
+The Mesquite was also planted in Fall of 2023, and the blowsand area is already in place.

 Additional native habitat gardens will be added annually, as donations and volunteerism permit.